new-day-international/development/README.md

 	vagrant ssh
     sudo rabbitmqctl list_queues -p /reddit

-## Persiting changes between vm rebuilds
+## Persisting changes between vm rebuilds

 If you need to change something that you want to presist after rebuilding from scatch you might want to look at the [Chef cookbook that builds the